How to Read a Traceroute (And What It Actually Tells You)

 Latency at each hop should be cumulative — each hop further away should add a few milliseconds.
 A sudden large increase (low latency for several hops, then a spike of 150ms) usually indicates a long-distance link at that point — an undersea cable, a transcontinental link, or a peering point between two continents.

-Here's the thing — a hop showing higher latency than the hops after it isn't always a problem.
+That's the key insight about traceroutes — a hop showing higher latency than the hops after it isn't always a problem.
 Routers deprioritise generating ICMP TTL Exceeded messages (they're administrative traffic), so the ICMP response might be delayed even while regular traffic flows through quickly.
 Judge the destination latency and packet loss, not intermediate hop latency in isolation.

 Look Up Any IP Along the Route